tomberek/mcm/manual/ii.md

 should-

-Afford the accused and defense counsel ample opportunity to consult
+(A) Afford the accused and defense counsel ample opportunity to consult

 throughout the proceedings.
 To this end, the accused should be held or otherwise